UgurUgurUgur/BasketBuddies/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) meaning it is free to use for personal usage only as long as appropriate credit is given to the original creator(s).

 ## Contact